 About Me

-I often tell people I became a health writer and editor by accident.
+I often tell people I became a content writer and editor by accident.

 I was preparing to become an adult education teacher.
 I’d spent over 15 years volunteering with adult literacy programs, working with students learning English as an additional language (sometimes referred to as ESL or ESOL).
 My roles included tutoring, facilitating conversation groups, assessing language skills, and substitute teaching for a nonprofit serving new immigrants.